-CTO Leadership Forums are held twice a year (at CoSN's and ISTE's Annual Conferences) and provide opportunities for district-level technology directors to share information with their peers and keep up-to-date on best practices and solutions to ed tech challenges.
-CTO Forum Reports are written after each event.
-Access the Online Store to read these members-only publications.These events are free, but registration is required.
+CTO Leadership Forums are held twice a year (at CoSN's and ISTE's Annual Conferences) and provide opportunities for district-level technology directors to share information with their peers and keep up-to-date on the best practices and solutions to ed tech challenges.
+CTO Forum Reports are written after each event and made available to members in our Knowledge Center.These events are free, but registration is required.

 Past CTO Forums

 June 2016: Assessing if Your School System is Ready to Make a Digital Leap

 Technology has been in schools since long before the turn of the century.
 However, creating conditions that will ensure successful technology implementation is still a challenge for districts.
 To help school district leaders create operational readiness for a high-functioning 21st century digital environment, CoSN developed a guide—the Framework for School System Technology Success.
 Developed by a team of district technology leaders, it is a free resource for schools to support their digital transition.
 The Framework for School System Technology Success addresses the entire school ecosystem and is parallel to the Framework of Essential Skills, a guide for the individual CTO.

 April 2016: Building on the Past to Invent the Future